International Olympic Committee: National Olympic Committees

-The NOCs receive financial support for the training and development of Olympic teams, Olympic athletes and Olympic hopefuls.
-The IOC distributes TOP programme revenue to each of the NOCs throughout the world.
+NOCs receive financial support for training and developing their Olympic teams, Olympic athletes, and Olympic hopefuls.
+The IOC distributes TOP programme revenue to each NOC.
 The IOC also contributes Olympic broadcast revenue to Olympic Solidarity, an IOC organisation that provides financial support to NOCs with the greatest need.
 The continued success of the TOP programme and Olympic broadcast agreements has enabled the IOC to provide increased support for the NOCs with each Olympic quadrennium.
 The IOC provided approximately US$318.5 million to NOCs for the 2001–2004 quadrennium.

 International Olympic Sports Federations

-The IOC is the largest single revenue source for the majority of IFs, with its contributions of Olympic broadcast revenue that assist the IFs in the development of their respective sports worldwide.
-The IOC provides financial support from Olympic broadcast revenue to the 28 IFs of Olympic summer sports and the seven IFs of Olympic winter sports after the completion of the Summer Olympics and the Winter Olympics.
-The continually increasing value of Olympic broadcast partnership has enabled the IOC to deliver substantially increased financial support to the IFs with each successive Games.
+The IOC is the largest single revenue source for the majority of IOSFs, with contributions that assist them in developing their respective sports.
+The IOC provides financial support to the 28 IOSFs of Olympic summer sports and the seven IOSFs of Olympic winter sports.
+The continually increasing value of Olympic broadcasts has enabled the IOC to substantially increase financial support to IOSFs with each successive Games.
 The seven winter sports IFs shared US$85.8 million, €75 million in Salt Lake 2002 broadcast revenue.
-The contribution to the 28 summer sports IFs from Athens 2004 broadcast revenue has not yet been determined, but the contribution is expected to mark a significant increase over the US$190 million, €150 million that the IOC provided to the summer IFs following Sydney 2000.